Categories

 Morning does not ask permission.

-It opens its ledger, sharp as frost,
+It turns its pages, sharp as frost,

 and writes our names in ink that dries too fast.